mikeizbicki/cmc-csci040/lab-wardialing/README.md

    > One of the things I teach to North Korean students is how to properly implement this type of encryption so that their internet communications cannot be monitored.
    > Organizations like [Amnesty International](https://www.amnestyusa.org/reports/encryption-a-matter-of-human-rights/) and [Human Rights Watch](https://www.hrw.org/tag/encryption) define strong encryption to be a "human right",
    > and the DPRK actively wants their citizens to learn about encryption.
-   > Unfortunately, President Trump signed an executive order banning Americans from traveling to North Korea (and Biden has reaffirmed this executive order),
+   > Unfortunately, President Trump signed an executive order banning Americans from traveling to the DPRK (and Biden has reaffirmed this executive order),
-   > so current US policy is effectively stopping me from increasing access to human rights in North Korea.
+   > so current US policy is effectively stopping me from increasing access to human rights in the DPRK.
    >
    > For the purposes of this assignment,
    > the takeaway of all this discussion is that if you're getting error messages,